huymtb/demo_to_do_list/README.md

 ### 4. Step to run Todo App:

-4.1 - Download the Todo source code on GitHub.
+4.1 - Download the Todo source code on GitHub (develop branch).

 4.2 - Open the source in IDE (Android studio or VS code)